clojurewerkz/elastisch/CONTRIBUTING.md

 The project uses [Leiningen 2](https://leiningen.org) and requires ElasticSearch `1.4.x` or more recent to be running locally.

-`script.disable_dynamic` must be `false` for all tests to pass.
+`script.disable_dynamic` must be `false` for scripting tests to pass.
 To set this, add the following to your `elasticsearch.yml` file:

     script:
         disable_dynamic: false